Asphalt 7: Heat

-Asphalt 7: Heat is a 2012 racing video game developed and published by Gameloft and the ninth major game of Asphalt series.
+Asphalt 7: Heat is a 2012 racing video game developed by Gameloft Montreal and published by Gameloft, and the ninth major game of the Asphalt series.
 It was released on June 21, 2012 for the iOS and marks the first time in the series that a game is the same for both the iPhone and iPad.
 The game was launched for Android on June 25, for BlackBerry 10 on February 21, 2013, for Windows Phone 8 on February 27, for BlackBerry PlayBook on April 3, and for Windows 8 (via Windows Store) on August 22, and Windows 10 on July 29, 2015.
 In 2017, the game was retired from the app stores except on BlackBerry.

 Gameplay

 Gameplay in Asphalt 7 is very similar to that of previous games in the Asphalt series, with the player given the option of tilting the device, touching the side of the screen, or using an onscreen virtual steering-wheel to steer.
 The game also has an online multiplayer mode, both local through Wi-Fi and Bluetooth, and global through an internet connection.

 The five star rating system for each race, the use of primary and secondary objectives and the "Adrenaline mode" from Asphalt 6: Adrenaline have all been retained in Asphalt 7.
 There are 80 licensed cars available in the game, divided into 7 tiers.